Chitralekhayaduvanshi/Simplified-Status-Page/README.md

 ## Deployment

-This application is configured for deployment on Vercel.
-To deploy:
+This application is configured for deployment on Vercel. simplified-status-page.vercel.app

-1. Push your code to GitHub
-2. Import your repository in Vercel
-3. Configure environment variables in Vercel dashboard
-4. Deploy!